EJP-ORION/OH-Surveillance-Codex/docs/6a-guidelines-contributors.rst

 =====================================

-The OHS Codex/KIP is a living resource that continuously evolves adapting to the needs of the OH practitioners.
-Therefore, we welcome and encourage the OH community to contribute to the OHS Codex/KIP.
+The OHS Codex/KIP is a living resource that continuously evolves adapting to the needs of the One Health practitioners.
+Therefore, we welcome and encourage the One Health community to contribute to the OHS Codex/KIP.

 **How to contribute to the OHS Codex/KIP**
 ------------------------------------